Refinitiv/refinitiv-ui/documents/src/pages/elements/datetime-picker.md

 ```

 ## Custom cells
-The datetime-picker allows you to customise any cell on the calendar using slots.
-Slot names must begin with either `from-` or `to-` as a prefix, indicating which side of the calendar you want to customise.
-After the prefix, you should specify the date, month, or year as `yyyy-MM-dd`, `yyyy-MM`, or `yyyy` respectively to indicate the specific dates, months, or years that you want to customise.
-If the prefix is not defined, the slot will automatically cascade to the from calendar.
+Datetime-picker allows you to customise cells on the calendar using slots.
+Slot name could begin with either `from-` or `to-` as a prefix, indicating which side of the calendar to be customised.
+After the prefix, you need to specify which date, month, or year to be customised with `yyyy-MM-dd`, `yyyy-MM`, or `yyyy`.
+If the prefix is not defined, the slot will apply to from calendar.

 ::
 ```javascript